Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Play Level
 **Created by:**
 **Executed by:**
-**Short Description:** Tests that the Player ship remains still if any  W,A,S, or D on the keyboard or the left analog stick or Directional pad on the XInput device is pressed.
+**Short Description:** Tests that the Player's ship remains still if any  'W', 'A', 'S', or 'D' on the keyboard or the left analog stick or directional pad on the XInput device is pressed.
 ___

 **Pre-conditions**